Antonio Mendez | Executive Director

-Antonio has worked in government for almost a decade and most recently served as Deputy Chief of Staff to Lieutenant Governor Donna Lynne.
-Antonio was the fortunate recipient of a Posse Scholarship and graduated from Colby College with a B.A. in American Studies.
-After Colby, Antonio dedicated himself to public service.
-He worked as Teach for America Corps member, a Senior Trainer at the Posse Foundation, a Colorado Legislative Fellow, and an intern in the Obama Administration.
+Antonio has worked in government for almost a decade and most recently served as Deputy Chief of Staff to Lt.
+Governor Donna Lynne.
+Antonio was the recipient of a Posse Scholarship and graduated from Colby College with a B.A. in American Studies.
+After attending Colby, Antonio dedicated himself to public service.
+He worked as a Teach for America Corps member, a Senior Trainer at the Posse Foundation, a Colorado Legislative Fellow, and an intern in the Obama Administration.
 In 2014, Antonio graduated from the University of Denver Sturm College of Law with a Juris Doctor and a certificate in International Law.
-That summer, Antonio joined the Hickenlooper for Colorado campaign.
-Antonio and his wife, Caitlin, live in the Capitol Hill neighborhood with Duke, their poodle-terrier mix.
+Antonio was selected as a 2018 Aspen Institute Spotlight Health Scholar, a 2018 New American Leaders Fellow, and a 2018 Colorado Change Leader.
+He lives in the Capitol Hill neighborhood with his wife Caitlin and their poodle-schnauzer mix Duke.

-Paul is excited to be part of the Serve Colorado team as its Deputy Director, moving back to the Rocky Mountains for the first time since his first AmeriCorps term as a Crew Leader with the Montana Conservation Corps back in 2001.
+Paul is excited to be back living in the Rocky Mountains for the first time since his first AmeriCorps term as a Crew Leader with the Montana Conservation Corps back in 2001.
 Most recently Paul comes from the Oregon Commission for Voluntary Action & Service (Oregon Volunteers) where he was the AmeriCorps Program Officer.

-Paul is excited to explore Colorado's trails and sights with his wife, son, and daughter.
-In addition to enjoying a microbrew while watching the Red Sox or Marquette basketball, Paul can often be seen on the trail, negotiating traffic on his bike on his way to work, in the kitchen, marveling at his childrens’ newfound skills, and reading.
+Paul enjoys exploring Colorado's trails and sights with his wife, son, and daughter.
+In addition to enjoying a microbrew while watching the Red Sox or Marquette basketball, Paul can often be seen on the trail, negotiating traffic on his bike on his way to work, in the kitchen, marveling at his children's newfound skills, or reading.

 Sharon comes to Serve Colorado with many years of experience working in program and federal grants management.
 As the daughter of an Army veteran, she learned the importance and meaning of service at a young age.
 This experience led her to serve as an AmeriCorps VISTA and AmeriCorps VISTA Leader, as well as a Commissioner for Serve DC.